virtix/one-click-hugo-cms/site/content/values/_index.md

   - heading: Customer collaboration over contract negotiation
     imageUrl: /img/This-Is-Why-Aliens-Wont-Talk-To-Us.jpg
     text: >
       I have no idea what this means, but someone paid me to put it here.
+Whatever.

   - heading: And Beer.
     imageUrl: /img/pabst.jpg